LIS

 Derived from VR115-05-03 § 3.30, eff.
 December 11, 1985; amended, Virginia Register Volume 3, Issue 10, eff.
 March 18, 1987; repealed, Virginia Register Volume 24, Issue 17, eff.
 June 12, 2008.

-B. Its fat content shall not be more than 6.0%.
+B. The fat content of lowfat parevine shall not be more than 6.0%.

-C. Its content of food solids shall not be less than 1.3 pounds per gallon of the finished product.
+C. The content of food solids in lowfat parevine shall not be less than 1.3 pounds per gallon of the finished product.

 D. The weight of the finished product shall not be less than 4.5 pounds per gallon.

-E. Lowfat parevine shall be offered in the form of servings individually packaged, bagged or wrapped and properly labeled and purveyed to the consumer in original plant sealed container.
-When any artificial color or flavor is used in lowfat parevine directly or indirectly as a component of any other ingredient, then it must be declared in the label statement, "Artificial color and flavor added," or words of like import.
+E. Lowfat parevine shall be offered in the form of servings individually packaged, bagged, or wrapped and properly labeled and purveyed to the consumer in original plant-sealed container.
+When any artificial color or flavor is used in lowfat parevine directly or indirectly as a component of any other ingredient, then the label must bear the statement "Artificial color and flavor added," or similar words.

-F. Lowfat parevine mix is the pasteurized unfrozen combination of ingredients that when frozen while stirring will produce a product conforming to the definition of lowfat parevine.
+F. Lowfat parevine mix is the pasteurized, unfrozen combination of ingredients that, when frozen while stirring, will produce a product conforming to the description of lowfat parevine in this section.

 Statutory Authority